 print "Hello, world!\n";

-This succinct code comprises a shebang line specifying the interpreter for running the script (Perl, in this case).
-The second line employs the print statement to output “Hello, world!” followed by a newline character.
+This simple code has a shebang line to specify the interpreter (Perl in this case).
+The second line uses the print statement to show “Hello, world!” followed by a newline character.

-After entering the code, save the file by pressing Ctrl + O and confirm by pressing Enter.
+After typing the code, save the file by pressing Ctrl + O and then press Enter.
 To exit Nano, press Ctrl + X.

 chmod +x hello.pl